aurooj/WeakGroundedVQA_Capsules/README.md

 ### Requirements
-We use tensorflow, cuda version 10.1 for our experiments.
+We use tensorflow 1.15.0, cuda version 10.1, with python 3.6.12 for our experiments.

 We recommend creating a conda environment to install libraries.
 Follow instructions from [SNMN](https://github.com/ronghanghu/snmn) for SNMN, and [MAC](https://github.com/stanfordnlp/mac-network/tree/master) code repos to setup the environments.

-Todo: mention version dependencies
+`mac-capsules/requirements.txt` file contains the conda environment packages used for MAC-Capsules.

 ### Datasets
 We use two datasets in this work: **GQA** and **CLEVR-Answers**